 Odd Rogue Card Substitutions

-When it comes to the cost, Odd Rogue is a relatively cheap deck, but it still runs a few high cost cards.
-I’ll take a closer look at them to see whether they can be replaced or not.
+When it comes to the cost, Odd Rogue CAN be built on a budget, but the current version does run quite a few high cost cards.
+Some of them can be replaced, others don’t, but I’ll take a closer look at each one of them and offer some potential replacements.

 And here are the potential substitutes, as well as other “general” tech cards you can try out: